-Employability is embedded into modules from the first year onwards and right from the first lecture.
-We explain the degree skills which are taught throughout the modules and offer a number of option employability modules.
+Employability is embedded into modules from the first part onwards and right from the first lecture.
+We explain the degree skills which are taught throughout the modules and offer a number of optional employability modules.

-The skills you will develop are in high demand.
-Our degrees are a passport to vocational and non-vocational careers alike, with recent graduates employed in a diverse range of professions from banking and insurance to analysis, market research and economics.
+The skills you will acquire are in high demand.
+Our degrees are a passport to vocational and non-vocational careers alike, with recent graduates employed in a diverse range of professions.